-Unlike subterranean termites, drywood termites do not need soil to survive and are able to get all the water they need from the wood they are living in.
-They are commonly found in dry climates from Florida to California, and they live in dry wood above ground level, where they tunnel through the wood and eat across the grain.
+Unlike subterranean termites, drywood termites do not make mud tubes, do not need soil to survive and are able to get all the water they need from the wood they are living in.
+They are commonly found in dry climates in Florida, California and Hawaii.
+They live in dry wood above ground level, where they tunnel through the wood and eat across the grain.

-Once subterranean or drywood termites access your home, they can damage your walls.
-Subterranean termites create mud tubes on or near your walls are one sign that you have a termite problem.
-Other signs of subterranean and drywood termites in walls include paint blisters, damaged wood paneling or trim, hollow-sounding wood and pinholes.
+If subterranean or drywood termites access your home, they can damage your walls.
+Subterranean termites may create mud tubes on or near your walls, which is one sign that you have a termite problem.

 Termites eat most substances containing cellulose, and surprisingly, this includes the paper facings on most drywall, which means walls and ceilings in your home may be damaged by an infestation.